 The research focus of the Max Planck Institute for Solar System Research is our cosmic neighborhood: the solar system with its planets and moons, comets and asteroids as well as the sun.
 The aim of the scientists is to describe the processes in the solar system in models and to simulate them on the computer.
 In addition, instruments are being developed and built to study these bodies from space.
 The Institute is involved in numerous space missions.
 More info.

-The Max Planck Institute for Solar System Research takes the current situation very seriously and strives both to minimise the risk of infection for its staff and, in general, to contribute to minimising the spread of the virus.
+The Max Planck Institute for Solar System Research takes the current risk situation due to the coronavirus SARS-CoV-2 very seriously.
+It is the Institute's primary objective to minimize the risk of infection for its staff and to contribute in general to minimizing the spread of the virus.

 Read more about current measures and restrictions here.